A team of scientists and keepers is traveling all over the eastern United States this year to study a unique and amazing animal: the hellbender.

 I met up with my field crew at an old ranch house nestled in the rolling hills of Appalachia.
 The U.S. Forest Service owns the house and allows visiting researchers to crash there for free, which is a huge help when you’re on a tight research budget.
 We’ve got a great mix of people in the field crew this year, and I’d like to introduce them:

 - Lauren Augustine, an animal keeper at the Reptile Discovery Center

 - Brad Nissen, an intern in our Amphibian Research and Husbandry Program and recent grad of Mary Washington University

 - Dan Nissen, a retired hydrologist from the Virgnia Department of Environmental Quality (and Brad’s dad!)

 - Jeff Storey, a graduate of Lord Fairfax Community College, wildlife photographer, and strongman (seriously—he plays in the Highland Games!)

-- JD Kleopfer, a biologist for the state of Virginia Department of Game and Inland Fisheries and overall herpetological guru
+- JD Kleopfer, a biologist for the state of Virginia Department of Game and Inland Fisheries and overall herpetological expert

 The hellbender team.
 Photo courtesy of Jeff Storey

 With the exception of JD and Lauren, none of the crew has ever seen a hellbender in the wild, so I really hope we catch something tomorrow.
 We caught several animals at this site last year, but hellbender populations are declining in many parts their range, and it could be just a matter of time before they start declining in Virginia.